Search

 “When Dr. Fritzemeier implemented the new CLDV 04 Observation and Assessment course, she created an innovative learning collaboration by utilizing the CDC [Child Development Center] teaching staff’s expertise and input.
 Up to 30 students observe three hours/week in one of five classrooms.
 Dr. Fritzemeier is an excellent communicator who takes great care in establishing expectations both for lab students as well the supervising teaching staff.”

-• Dr. Marilyn Scorby Retired Director of Child Development Center, Merced College, CA
+Marilyn Scorby, Merced College, CA, Retired Director of Child Development Center

 “Marian is hard-working, dedicated, and passionate about her students’ success.
 She works cooperatively with teachers and professors to bring together all resources available for her students.
 I have worked with Marian as a Lead Teacher in her lab classroom and I have taken a class from her.
 She provides quality assignments that build on each other and provides for a quality learning experience for her students.”